Welcome to the 1958 National Child Development Study

 For more information on each of these surveys, visit our surveys pages.

-The data for all NCDS sweeps is available from the Economic and Social Data Service.
+The data for all NCDS sweeps is available from the UK Data Service.
 For more information, see our accessing the data page.

 This section of our website offers tools and information to help researchers use the data.
 If you need further support, please contact our user support team.